INFORMSJoC/2023.0108/README.md

 ### Code

-This paper solves the bilevel programs by direct and relaxation methods of four reformulations, namely, MDP, eMDP, MPCC, and WDP.
+This paper solves the bilevel programs by direct and relaxation methods of four reformulations, namely, eMDP, MDP, MPCC, and WDP.

 The folder [code](code) contains four types of files: generation of linear bilevel programs( [problem](code/problem.m) ), objective functions( [fun](code/fun.m) ), constraints, and main programs.
 An example is as follows:

-- [main_eMDP](code/main_eMDP.m) is the main program that solves the bilevel programs by the MDP direct method.
+- [main_eMDP](code/main_eMDP.m) is the main program that solves the bilevel programs by the eMDP direct method.

-- [constraints_eMDP](code/constraints_eMDP.m) is the constraint program for solving bilevel programs by the MDP direct method.
+- [constraints_eMDP](code/constraints_eMDP.m) is the constraint program for solving bilevel programs by the eMDP direct method.

-- [main_ReMDP](code/main_ReMDP.m) is the main program that solves the bilevel programs by the MDP relaxation method.
+- [main_ReMDP](code/main_ReMDP.m) is the main program that solves the bilevel programs by the eMDP relaxation method.

-- [constraints_ReMDP](code/constraints_ReMDP.m) is the constraint program for solving bilevel programs by the MDP relaxation method.
+- [constraints_ReMDP](code/constraints_ReMDP.m) is the constraint program for solving bilevel programs by the eMDP relaxation method.

 ### Data